nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

   - **Description:** The port on which the Flask application inside the container is listening.

 - **Deployment Strategy:** Rolling Update with `maxUnavailable=1` and `maxSurge=1`
   - **Description:** Specifies the strategy for updating the pods.
-It ensures at most one pod is unavailable and one new pod is created at a time during the update.
+It ensures at most one pod is unavailable and one new pod is created at a time during the update, minimising potentail downtime.
+The rolling update approach also guarantees a gradual transition during updates.
+It allows for a smooth and controlled rollout, ensuring that the application remains accessible with minimal impact on users.

 ## Service
 - **Name:** `flask-app-service`